AbbyKloss/BeeBot/README.md

 ## Todo
 - figure out tweepy so i can add out of touch thursdays to this
-- maybe move all the optin/optout files to a different folder
+- ~~maybe move all the optin/optout files to a different folder~~ did a database
 - test webhooks
 - maybe separate BotCommands a bit?